russellgordon/ics3u-s2-2023-24/src/site/notes/Tasks/Trading Cards.md

 > [!TIP]
 >
-> Yes, you have a second working period on Monday, but...
+> Yes, you have multiple working periods, but...
 >
 > ![star-wars-its-a-trap-3944237924.gif](/img/user/Media/star-wars-its-a-trap-3944237924.gif)
 >
 > ... don't fall for it.
 Get a solid plan in place during the first working period.
 Get [[Tutorials/Creating a New iOS Project\|your project created]] and get started.
 Make *significant* progress over the weekend.
 Then... put the finishing touches on your assignment on Monday.
+Tuesday's class can be for challenging yourself to make an even more impressive trading card.

 ## Further examples